emirceyani/emirceyani.github.io/index.md

 permalink: /
 profile:
   align: right
-  image: profile.png
+  image: profile.jpg
 published: true
 ---

 <div class="intro-section">
   <p class="lead-text">
-    I am an Assistant Professor at the Machine Learning department of the <a href="https://mbzuai.ac.ae/" target="_blank">Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)</a>.
-My research focuses on areas like LLM reasoning, GFlowNets, uncertainty estimation, reinforcement learning sample complexity, and more broadly, on designing better "AI for science" tools.
+    I am a PhD candidate in Electrical Engineering at <a href="https://mrsrl.sites.stanford.edu/" target="_blank">Stanford University</a>, working with Prof. John Pauly.
+I am third-year PhD Student in Electrical Engineering at Stanford University, under the supervision of Prof. John Pauly.
+I also work closely with Prof. Kawin Setsompop, Prof. Shreyas Vasanawala, and Prof. Akshay Chaudhari.
+Before joining Stanford, I received my MSc and BSc degrees from Electrical Engineering at Bilkent University in Turkiye, where I worked with Prof. Tolga Cukur.
+My research focuses on synergistic combination of computer vision and medical imaging to advance healthcare technologies by developing novel deep learning models for accelerated multi-contrast MRI synthesis, reconstruction and super-resolution as well as for the foremost computer vision problems utilizing supervised and unsupervised learning techniques.
   </p>